MICA: Multi-Agent Industrial Coordination Assistant: Experiments

-\textbf{\textit{c) Experimental setup.}} \emph{ASF adaptation.} We consider four assembly steps with annotated ground truth.
-Pre-adaptation uses initial ASF parameters; post-adaptation is measured after ten updates per step.
-The ten-update budget balances operator effort and adaptation efficacy in industrial workflows. \emph{Benchmark evaluation.} To isolate coordination effects, detection noise is controlled by using fixed video segments and ground-truth labels as inputs.
-The Gear8 dataset~\cite{wen2025snap} contains eight components; for each component and for each category, we formulate four diverse queries, yielding 32 questions per category.
-Across five categories (general, assembly, attributes, maintenance, fault handling) this results in 160 standardized queries.
+\emph{(ii) Benchmark evaluation.} To isolate coordination effects, we use fixed video segments and ground-truth labels as inputs, thereby removing perception noise from the comparison.
+The Gear8 dataset~\cite{wen2025snap} contains eight components; for each component and category, we formulate four queries, yielding 32 queries per category (160 in total across five categories: general, assembly, attributes, maintenance, and fault handling).
 All topologies are evaluated under identical budgets and knowledge grounding.
-Unless otherwise noted, all LLM calls use deterministic decoding with fixed prompts and a frozen KB snapshot; no sampling-based self-consistency or retries are used across topologies.
+Unless otherwise noted, all LLM calls use deterministic decoding with fixed prompts and a frozen KB snapshot, without self-consistency sampling or retries.